 Have you invited your friends to like your fan page?
 Facebook provides a facility to do that and you can pick them individually so you can avoid annoying the ones you know won’t be remotely interested!
 Another little feature for getting people to like your page is when people like a post.
 You can click on the list of people who liked your post and invite them to like your page.
 Once you have done that of course you have to let it go, they either will like your page or not, it is up to them.

 There is also the marketing opportunity to write your ‘Story’ which tells people about you and your work with links and it shows prominently on your page so new visitors can get a real feel for you and what your fan page is all about.
-This is all good practice.
+I confess something I rarely use but a lot of artists use it to good effect.
+I know one artist posts all her sales in her ‘stories’.

 Remember The ‘Facebook Algorithm’